RealityETH/reality-eth-monorepo/packages/dapp/docs/contract_explanation.rst

 Contract Internals
 ==================

-This document is intended to help you read and understand the RealityCheck.sol contract, in particular its internal data structures.
+This document is intended to help you read and understand the Realitio.sol contract, in particular its internal data structures.
 See the previous documents for a higher-level description of what the contract does.

 Questions
 ---------